 Are you looking to make a difference, leave a legacy, have a voice in our region’s future?

 The Amherst Chamber of Commerce prides itself on being an inclusive organization.
 We strive to continuously offer our members an opportunity to get involved, affect change, and mobilize action.
-The Chamber currently operates four working councils: Economic Development & Public Policy Council, Emerging Business Leaders and Business Resource Council.
+The Chamber currently operates three working councils: Economic Development & Public Policy Council, Emerging Business Leaders and Business Resource Council.

 Membership in each council is on a voluntary basis, however, members go through a vetting process specific to each council if they desire to serve in a leadership role.